Here's how you can still get a free Windows 10 upgrade | ZDNet

 And unlike the weasely "Genuine Windows" label on older upgrades, the activation screens for a Windows 10 upgrade specifically confirm the existence of a "digital license."

-Anyway, the free upgrade offer has been extended, indefinitely, at least for people who use assistive technologies.
+Anyway, the free upgrade offer was extended, at least for people who use assistive technologies.
 The FAQ on a separate page even calls it a "free upgrade offer extension" and pointedly notes that it is not limited to specific assistive technologies.

 Personally, I'm a regular user of one assistive technology, the Magnifier built into Windows, which can be triggered by pressing Windows key + plus sign.
 That makes me eligible for a free upgrade on any device I use.
 Clicking the Upgrade Now button on that page kicks off an Upgrade Assistant that is functionally identical to the one used by the old GWX app.

-This is, I think, a very large nod and wink, designed to make it easy for those who want a Windows 10 upgrade to still get it while placating the OEM partners who were none too happy about the year-long emphasis on upgrades rather than new PC sales.

 Of course, I'm not a lawyer, and this column isn't legal advice.
-But I will say that I am personally confident in the activation status of my newly upgraded PC.
+But I will say that I am personally confident in the activation status of any PC upgraded using the tool on this page.

+This extension was, I think, a very large nod and wink, designed to make it easy for those who wanted a Windows 10 upgrade to still get it while placating the OEM partners who were none too happy about the year-long emphasis on upgrades rather than new PC sales.

+Alas, I say "was," because the extension (which was itself extended) officially ends on January 16, 2018.

+The big question now is whether Microsoft will finally turn off the code on its activation servers that dispenses digital licenses after an upgrade from an earlier Windows version.
+I'll begin testing that scenario on January 17, 2018, and I also expect to hear from readers sharing their experiences.

 Join Discussion

-Note: Update (Nov 3 2017): Microsoft quietly announces end of last free Windows 10 upgrades